desert-planet/hayt-vagrant/README.md

 ### Personality
 This tool will provide a foundation for the soul to exist.

-It breaths life and tests is faith.
+It will breathe life, and will tests its unwavering faith.

 Contribution's will only be acceptable through pull requests.